Blog: Small steps for creating community resilience - The Make Do and Mend Expo

 Focus on the social: kindness

 However, community resilience is more than simply resource provision.
 As many of the organisations and attendees of the day stressed - the social is absolutely vital.
-This point was made with clarity by Incredible Edible Todmorden who stressed the need for always working with kindness, and seeking forgiveness, rather than permission to get things done.
+This point was made with clarity by Incredible Edible Todmorden who stressed the need for always working with kindness and seeking forgiveness, rather than permission to get things done.
 The Everyday Austerity Exhibition by Dr Sarah Marie Hall, University of Manchester, exemplified this, conveying the very personal nature of financial hardship and how relationships matter.

-The need to remove stigma from accessing help was interwoven with these debates.
-Suggestions put forward at the afternoon’s kitchen table discussion centred upon providing a space to chat, to find a common ground with each other, to offer new skills, and to feel part of something.
-One attendee suggested that ‘we need to remove the line between service user and provider’.
+The need to remove the stigma from accessing help was interwoven with these debates.
+Suggestions put forward at the afternoon’s kitchen table discussion centred upon providing a space to chat, to find common ground with each other, to offer new skills, and to feel part of something.
+One attendee suggested that ‘we need to remove the line between the service user and provider’.
 Organisations such as Positive Start Food Group and Real Junk Food Project advocated such approaches – using food as the conduit to bring people together and to talk.
 Whilst Stubbylee Community Greenhouses with East Lancs Recovery College explained how they provide training in a range of skills, such as organic gardening and green woodwork, as a means to facilitating wellbeing and recovery with vulnerable and marginalised groups.
 Respect, sensitivity and an emphasis on the individual were seen as paramount for social inclusion.

 Community resilience requires the collaboration of all

 What was absolutely paramount from the day was that community resilience cannot be the work of just one sector of society, but requires the involvement of all.
 This was clear to see from the kitchen table discussions with attendees consistently drawing upon the need for involvement from government, local councils, corporate organisations and citizens to enable positive change.
-Suggestions included placing more pressure on the corporate sector to support community organisations through: matching volunteer hours, tax breaks for donating companies; and legislation ensuring surplus (particularly, food surplus) is offered to the third sector before being classified as ‘waste’.
+Suggestions included placing more pressure on the corporate sector to support community organisations through matching volunteer hours, tax breaks for donating companies; and legislation ensuring surplus (particularly, food surplus) is offered to the third sector before being classified as ‘waste’.

 Whist government involvement and the effect of neoliberal policy were discussed at length attendees also emphasized the importance of local government.
-Suggestions were made for third sector community groups to be more involved in local government process, sharing their experience and on the ground knowledge of local issues to shape local strategy.
+Suggestions were made for third sector community groups to be more involved in the local government process, sharing their experience and on the ground knowledge of local issues to shape local strategy.
 Others called for the need to make citizens more aware of what they can do to help – through lobbying their local MP, attending relevant government select committees, or boycotting the worst offender corporations.